drekka/Shelly/README.md

 Single process programs have a single function.
 For example `ls` lists files, `rm` removes files, etc.

-Here's our `lister` class with a single process implemetation:
+Here's our `lister` class with a single process implementation:

 ```swift
 import Shelly